Newsletter Subscribe

 The sausage pasta is now ready to serve and enjoy with your loved ones.
 You can add some grated Parmesan cheese or Grana Padano on top of the pasta for more flavour.

+This delicious recipe comes together quickly, making it perfect for busy afternoons or simple dinners.
 You will be making this recipe often.
-This delicious recipe comes together quickly, making it perfect for busy afternoons or simple dinners.

 We recommend using spicy sausages for the best flavour.
 Slice the frozen sausages to ensure the skin does not tear.
 If you are looking for a meal with a bit of character, consider a sausage with the proper fat-to-meat ratio for more depth.
 Ingredients such as garlic and onions go a long way toward enhancing the tomato paste’s flavours; however, the aromatics must be caramelized to release their subtle sweetness.